 What if we told you one of the Beta-Caryophyllene benefits might have something to do with Wolverine from X-Men?
 Ok, maybe you won’t sprout adamantium from your knuckles, but it may make your bones stronger!
 In fact, beta-caryophyllene has several health benefits that you can use to infuse your products with soothing properties.

 What is Beta-Caryophyllene?

 Beta-Caryophyllene is a chemical compound in the terpene family.
 Terpenes are common compounds found in plants that are responsible for distinct aromas and flavors in your favorite essential oils.
 Each one also produces specific health benefits.
-Chemical building blocks called isoprenes make up terpenes, and bicyclic sesquiterpenes like this one have three isoprene building block units.
+Chemical building blocks called isoprenes make up terpenes, and bicyclic sesquiterpenes, like this one, have three isoprene building block units.

 We have Beta-Caryophyllene to thank for the spicy, peppery taste of black pepper and the woodsy smell of plants and oils like clove oil, copaifera oil, basil, hops, oregano, lavender, rosemary, and true cinnamon.

-People who research ways to make stronger with specific health benefits think terpenes like Beta-caryophyllene may also act together with cannabinoid chemicals in a process known as the entourage effect (1).
+People who research ways to make stronger cannabis products with specific health benefits think terpenes like Beta-caryophyllene may also act together with cannabinoid chemicals in a process known as the entourage effect (1).
 This effect describes when two chemicals act together to produce a chemical effect stronger than either chemical alone.

-Health Benefits of Beta-Caryophyllene
+How the Health Benefits of Beta-Caryophyllene Work

 See, your endocannabinoid system helps regulate various physiological and mental functions in your body.
 Two main cannabinoid receptors make this happen: